Coloma in El Dorado County, California — The American West (Pacific Coastal)

 Topics and series.
 This historical marker is listed in this topic list: Industry & Commerce.
 In addition, it is included in the E Clampus Vitus series list.

 Location.
-38° 48.096′ N, 120° 53.537′ W. Marker is in Coloma, California, in El Dorado County.
-Marker can be reached from State Highway 49.
+Marker has been permanently removed.
+It was located near 38° 48.096′ N, 120° 53.537′ W. Marker was in Coloma, California, in El Dorado County.
+Marker could be reached from State Highway 49.
 Marker is located at eastern end of the parking area at the mill site.
 (Next to the Mormon Cabin).
 Touch for map.
-Marker is in this post office area: Coloma CA 95613, United States of America.
-Touch for directions.
+Marker was in this post office area: Coloma CA 95613, United States of America.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Mormon Cabin (a few steps from this marker); Sutter Mill Timbers (within shouting distance of this marker); James W. Marshall (within shouting distance of this marker); Chinese Miners of the Mother Lode (within shouting distance of this marker); Chinese Stores (within shouting distance of this marker); Miner’s Cabin (within shouting distance of this marker); The Coloma Road (about 300 feet away, measured in a direct line); James Wilson Marshall (about 300 feet away).
+At least 8 other markers are within walking distance of this location.
+Mormon Workers Cabin (a few steps from this marker); Sutter Mill Timbers (within shouting distance of this marker); Chinese Miners of the Mother Lode (within shouting distance of this marker); Chinese Stores (within shouting distance of this marker); James W. Marshall (within shouting distance of this marker); Nelson Bell (within shouting distance of this marker); Site of Wintermantel's Miner's Hotel (within shouting distance of this marker); California Stamp Mill (within shouting distance of this marker).
 Touch for a list and map of all markers in Coloma.

 Related marker.
 Click here for another marker that is related to this marker.
 Please see this Sutter's Mill Site marker for more information.